SOLAS-TTRPG/SOLAS/README.md

 You cure the wounds of a willing creature (including yourself) that is within range.

 You can increase the **Focus** cost of this spell when casting it.
 For every **Focus** that you spend, the creature recovers the successes of R2 as **Heart**.
 (For example, the normal **Focus** cost is 1, so would heal R2.
 Increasing the cost to 2 would result in R4).

+### Entangle
+*Range: 12 Tiles*

+Within range, grasping weeds and vines sprout in a two-tile radius from a point on the ground within range.
+Any creature who is in this range must make a **Strength Check**.
+Creatures who get fewer successes than your **Mind** score can only move at half of their normal speed while in the area.

 ### Fire Bolt
 *Range: 12 Tiles*